mnlipp/jgrapes/TcpEchoApp.md

 connection related events on this `IOSubchannel`.

-A component that handles events (such as the `EchoServer`) does not simply assume that events have been fired on the channel that it is connected to (and thus "listens on").
+A component that handles events (such as the `EchoServer`) does not simply assume that events have been fired on the (main) channel that it is connected to (and thus "listens on").
 Instead it retrieves the channel that the event was fired on from the event[^retrievedChannel].

 ```java